zachmccabe/zachmccabe.github.io/tools.md

 + Bull nose pliers
 + Coolmax UV Buff around my neck
 + Dish soap to wash off the poison ivy
-+ Loksak keeps dust and rain away from my phone
++ Loksak bags keep dust and rain away from my phone
++ PPE: WalMart does a great job with RX safety glasses – they are affordable and make them fast

 *HT [Belle B Cooper](http://bellebcooper.com/) for inspiring the idea for a tools list.*